boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ![Trendline chart](/static/assets/visualizing-data/visualization-widgets/images/line-chart/trendlinechart.png)

-To `edit` the trendline select the one to be edited and click the `highlighted button.`
+To `edit` the trendline, select the one to be edited and click the `highlighted button`.

 ![Trendline Edit](/static/assets/visualizing-data/visualization-widgets/images/line-chart/trendline-edit.png)